lazyrena/app-inventor/README.md

 ## About

 This is a few project about App Inventor - Drag and Drop Coding.
-It helps everyone easily access and stimulate their thinking.
+It helps everyone easily access and stimulate their thinking, especially for kids.

 Resources: